oracle/graphpipe/docs/guide/servers/overview.md

 ## Goals

-In designing the model servers we had the following goals:
+In designing the model servers we aimed to achieve the following:

 * Excellent performance
 * Simple, documented build process